 - Any person who by reason of mental or physical infirmity is financially dependant on the debtor.

-Joint bank accounts can also be garnisheed.
+Joint bank accounts can also be garnished.
 If you have a joint bank account with another person, the bank must pay into Court the portion of the money in the account considered to be yours.
 For example, if there are 2 people named on the account, one of them being you, half the funds in the account would be attached by the Garnishee Summons.

 There is no limit on the number of times a Garnishee Summons may be renewed.
 A creditor may continue to renew Garnishee Summons on your employer until all money owing to all creditors who have Judgments and Writs of Enforcement filed against you have been paid.
 Garnishment is expensive to you.
 The creditor’s costs are paid before any money is available to reduce your debt.
-Try to speak with your creditor to reach some type of repayment arrangements.
+Try to speak with your creditor to reach some type of repayment arrangement.
 You may try to negotiate a repayment plan even after the first garnishee.
 If you have more than one creditor, you should consider a payment plan for all of them.
 You can try to set this up yourself.

 Confirm in writing any payment plan or settlement agreement with your creditor.
-While a Creditor will not allow the right to collect the debt lapse, they may not proceed any further if you make the agreed payments.
+While a creditor will not allow the right to collect the debt lapse, they may not proceed any further if you make the agreed payments.